-The APSAa Ombuds will be available during the 2020 Virtual APSA Annual Meeting, to speak with any meeting attendee on a variety of topics including, but not limited to, consultation with those who believe that they have experienced any form of harassment, or have concerns about violations of the sexual harassment provisions of the APSA Anti-Harassment Policy while participating in the Virtual Annual Meeting.
+The APSA Ombuds will be available virtually during the 2021 APSA Annual Meeting, to speak with any meeting attendee on a variety of topics including, but not limited to, consultation with those who believe that they have experienced any form of harassment, or have concerns about violations of the sexual harassment provisions of the APSA Anti-Harassment Policy while participating in the meeting.
 More information about the APSA Ombuds is located www.apsanet.org/ombuds.
-Email the Ombuds at [email protected] com to schedule a consultation during the 2020 Virtual Meeting.
+Email the Ombuds at [email protected] to schedule a virtual consultation or phone call during the 2021 Annual Meeting.

 David Rasch is the Associate Ombuds at the University of California, Santa Barbara.
 David received his BA in Philosophy from Colgate University, and a Ph.D in Counseling Psychology from the California Institute of Integral Studies.
 He recently retired from Stanford University where he served as University Ombuds for 14 years, and now lives in Ojai.
 Prior to his work as Ombuds, he was director of Stanford’s faculty/staff Counseling Center.
 David served for six years on the board of directors for Co-op, which oversees the testing and certification process for the organizational Ombuds Profession.
 In addition to his Ombuds work, David also consults and teaches on topics related to writing productivity.
-He served as the 2017 and 2019 APSA Annual Meeting Co-Ombuds and will be the 2020 APSA Teaching and Learning Conference Ombuds.
+He served as the Ombuds since the 2017 APSA Annual Meeting (where he was the Co-Ombuds).
+He also served as the 2020 APSA Teaching and Learning Conference Ombuds.
+Dr. Rasch will be available for virtual ombuds appointments during the 2021 Annual Meeting.

 APSA Teaching and Learning Conference Ombuds